 Warmth

-Previously, ALPS Mountaineering gave this mat an R-value of 9, though we are not able to verify this on their current website.
-If this is still the case, it is one of the highest in the test.
+The Outback mat has an R-value of 8.5, which is one of the highest ratings in the test.
 Because a rating that high won't necessarily be noticed in average camping conditions, we can't say that this mattress was twice as warm as some of the others in the same category, but we have no reason to think that it won't keep campers insulated in very cold conditions.
-We slept out in nights that were well below freezing and remained quite comfortable.
+We slept out in nights as cold as 18 degrees Fahrenheit and remained quite cozy and comfortable.
 This mattress doesn't feature any reflective technology that a lightweight sleeping pad relies on for an R-value boost, but weight isn't your primary concern with one of these camping mats.
 The Outback feels plenty warm to keep out at the hunting cabin or backcountry yurt.

 Versatility

 At well over seven pounds, it is also quite heavy, so we don't imagine that anyone will be carrying this beast much farther than a short distance from the car to the tent.
-If comfort is the most important metric, however, and you don't have plans for any backpacking excursions, then having a versatile mattress may not be as important.
+If comfort is the most important metric, however, and you don't have plans for any backpacking excursions, then having a versatile mattress may not be your priority.

 The Outback will also make a legitimate guest mattress for those unexpected visitors.
 While you can't throw this pad in the washing machine, we found that it is easy enough to keep clean by wiping it down with a wet towel.